vikashPirth/voice-skill-sdk/docs/context.md

 ### Attribute "configuration"

+TODO: Check whether the configuration attribute internal doc can be exposed.

 The `configuration` is a dictionary of lists that contains items of the types defined in the [Generic Skill Configuration](https://gard.telekom.de/gardwiki/display/SH/Generic+skill+configuration).

 **Example**